Address: 6 Fitzalan Road, Claygate, Esher, Surrey KT10 0LX

 Religious Affiliation: Church of England

-Entrance Procedure: Entry at Nursery, Reception and Year 3.
+Entrance Procedure: Entry into preschool, reception and Year 3.
 Occasional places in other year groups.

 Email: [email protected]

 School Visits: Open Mornings are held each term with individual tours of the school also available.
 Contact us on [email protected] to find out more and to register.

 Learning at Rowan gives all girls the chance to investigate, be challenged, take risks and be curious about the world around them.
 Academics are developed through experiences, adventurous learning and a specialist teaching model.

 Games & The Arts

 ‘Sport for All’ is our mantra.
 All girls enjoy regular games, swimming and PE lessons and our excellent facilities support those competing at regional and national levels.
 Drama and music form a key part of the curriculum with over 95 per cent of girls learning an instrument, performing in musical theatre and choirs.

 Over their time at Rowan, the girls develop a toolkit of strategies to manage the small bumps in the road which they will inevitably face in life.
 Social and emotional skills are cultivated in many ways, from dedicated SEW (Social and Emotional Wellbeing) lessons on their timetables to a highly personalised pastoral programme which keep the individual needs of every girl at the heart of what we do.